 The Atlantic ghost crab has a square-shaped, semi-translucent carapace (shell) that can measure up to three inches; males are generally larger than females.
 These crabs are able to chair their coloring to match their surroundings, making them less vulnerable to predators.
 Young ghost crabs are much darker than adults, with carapaces colored a mottled gray and brown.
 These crabs have four pairs of walking legs and one pair of white claws, and their large, club-shaped eyestalks can rotate 360 degrees.

-Ghost crabs are common on coastal beaches; they dig burrows in the sand, where they seek shelter from the sun (sometimes plugging the burrow entrance with sand to keep out the heat) and "hibernate" during the winter.
+Common on coastal beaches; they dig burrows in the sand, where they seek shelter from the sun and "hibernate" during the winter.
 Burrows can be up to four feet deep, and are often found hundreds of feet from the water's edge.
 Younger ghost crabs burrow close to the water, while older ghost crabs burrow higher up on the beach.
-More terrestrial than any other crab in the Chesapeake Bay, ghost crabs enter the water only to moisten their gills and develop eggs.
-Rather than enter the water completely, ghost crabs prefer to brace themselves on the sand and allow incoming waves to wash over their bodies.

-The range of the ghost crab extends as far north as Rhode Island and as far south as Brazil.
-They are found on beaches of the lower Chesapeake Bay, particularly those close to the ocean.
+Range extends as far north as Rhode Island and as far south as Brazil.
+Found on beaches of the lower Chesapeake Bay, particularly those close to the ocean.

 Ghost crabs are omnivorous, feeding on insects, filter-feeders (like clams and mole crabs) and the eggs and hatchlings of loggerhead turtles.
 They will also scavenge for vegetation and detritus.